ARM-DOE/ADI/README.md

 To set up the virtual machine, run
 `$> vagrant up`

 This will complete the installation of the rh6 VM, dependencies, and ADI libraries.
-A vagrant  [synced folder](https://www.vagrantup.com/docs/synced-folders/)) for ARM's base data directory ($DATA_HOME).
+A vagrant  [synced folder](https://www.vagrantup.com/docs/synced-folders/) will be setup.
 The directory location from the host machine
-   `<installation_area>/ADI/ADI_Vagrant/data`
+`<installation_area>/ADI`
 is synced to the directory location on the virtual machine
-   `/home/vagrant/adi_home/data`
+`/vagrant`
-Allowing you to update and access data files on your host machine, and also use the resources in the virtual machine to read and write data to the same area.

-Under $DATA_HOME the directory structure is organized according to ARM's [data directory heiarchy](https://engineering.arm.gov/ADI_doc/pcm.html#define-environment-variables).
+Allowing you to update and access files on your host machine, and also use the resources in the virtual machine.
+We have created data directory for you.
+It is `<installation_area>/ADI/data`, and you can also access this data directory by `/vagrant/data` on virtual machine.
+The directory structure is organized according to ARM's [data directory heiarchy](https://engineering.arm.gov/ADI_doc/pcm.html#define-environment-variables).

 To run ADI processes you will need to secure shell into the virtual development environment.
 This is similar to logging into remote servers from your host machine.
 `$> vagrant ssh`